danielvartan/actverse/.github/CONTRIBUTING.md

 ### Propose an Idea 💡

 Have an idea for a new `actverse` feature?
-Take a look at the [documentation][website] and [issue list][issue] to see if it isn't included or suggested yet.
-If not, suggest your idea as an [issue on GitHub][issue].
+Take a look at the [documentation][website] and [issue list][issues] to see if it isn't included or suggested yet.
+If not, suggest your idea as an [issue on GitHub][issues].
 While we can't promise to implement your idea, it helps to:

 - Explain in detail how it would work.
 - Keep the scope as narrow as possible.